-Financial aid helps students cover the educational costs of tuition, fees, room and board, books, transportation to and from school, and personal expenses in the financial aid Cost of Attendance.

-In most instances, financial assistance for School of Continuing Studies students consists of federal student aid in the form of grants and loans.
+Financial aid helps students cover the educational costs of tuition, fees, room and board, books, transportation to and from school, and personal expenses.
+In most instances, financial assistance for School of Professional Advancement UNDERGRADUATE students consists of federal student aid in the form of grants and loans.